Online Directory Business Model Explained

 New job boards are flourishing in the post/covid era.
 Remoteok.io, which has attracted 10,000 registered remote worker profiles in one year, has provided remote jobs to thousands of people globally.

-Starting a Job Board Directory is simple with GeoDirectory and the 1 click demo install WP Job Board Theme provided.
+Starting a Job Board Directory is simple with GeoDirectory and the 1-click demo install of the WP Job Board Theme.

 5 Freelancers